its0n/cheatsheet/README.md

 # CheatSheet

-## About

-### Features
+## Features
--   Copy content from the cheatsheet panel directly in your clipboard - Just click on it!
+-   Copy content from the **CheatSheet** panel directly to your clipboard - Just click on it!
--   Customize the cheatsheet panel with individual entries in a config file
+-   Customize the **CheatSheet** panel with individual entries by creating your unique config file

 ![screenshot-features](https://raw.githubusercontent.com/its0n/cheatsheet/master/screenshots/cheatsheet-features.gif?token=Asylm6wUUt_U2sOLCtTflYMAhL7RmR7Lks5cSInawA%3D%3D)

-### Commands
+## Commands
--   To open cheatsheet type `cheatsheet:toggle` in the Atom command palette or press `ctrl-alt-#`
+-   To open **CheatSheet** type `cheatsheet:toggle` in the Atom command palette or press `ctrl-alt-#`
--   To edit and create your custom cheatsheet type `cheatsheet:edit` in the Atom command palette
+-   To edit and create your custom **CheatSheet** type `cheatsheet:edit` in the Atom command palette
--   To reload cheatsheet type `cheatsheet:reload` in the Atom command palette
+-   To reload **CheatSheet** type `cheatsheet:reload` in the Atom command palette

-All commands are also available via context menu --> Press right mouse button on the visible cheatsheet panel.
+All commands are also available via context menu --> Click the right mouse button on the visible **CheatSheet** panel

 ## Configuration

 ### Set a custom config file path

+**CheatSheet** stores all configuration parameters in a config file (support for ".coffee" files only).
-**CheatSheet** has the possibility to set a custom config file path.
+`OPTIONAL` You have the possibility to set a custom config file path:

 1. Go to package settings and insert your custom file path or use the default path
 2. Type `cheatsheet:edit` in the Atom command palette -->
-     this will create a copy of the default cheatsheet file in your custom directory
+     this will create a copy of the default **CheatSheet** file in your custom directory
-3. Press `Edit Config` in the notification dialog --> this will open your custom cheatsheet
+3. Press `Edit Config` in the notification dialog --> this will open your custom **CheatSheet**
 4. Customize the file as you like and save the file
-5. Type `cheatsheet:reload` in the Atom command palette to reload your config file and see the changes
+5. Type `cheatsheet:reload` in the Atom command palette to reload your config file and check if the change was saved successfully

 ### Customize the config file

 ![screenshot-edit](https://raw.githubusercontent.com/its0n/cheatsheet/master/screenshots/cheatsheet-edit.gif?token=Asylm50ghwfXFLkZtTqerwtrqc-9zW3Oks5cSIprwA%3D%3D)

 **CheatSheet** has five `type`s you can configure:
-`header`, `subheader`, `content` and `spacer`.
+`header`, `subheader`, `content` and `spacer`

 -   `header` creates a header